 The School is also subject to an annual evaluation in conformity with the Performance Management Framework (known as MGD for its Spanish acronym), which measures and assigns certain key performance indicators in the School's academic, operational and financial performance.
-The Department commenced to perform the School annual evaluation but has not been completed as of the date of these financial statements
+The Department performed the School annual evaluation for fiscal year 2022, but has not issued their report as of the date of these financial statements.

 As per the Constituent Letter, the Department is responsible for the School's physical plant including capital improvements.
-The current condition of the physical plant is not optimal, and it has been further deteriorated as a result of the earthquakes that have affected Puerto Rico during 2020.
+The current condition of the physical plant is not optimal, and it has been further deteriorated as a result of the earthquakes that affected Puerto Rico during 2020.
 In this regard, the School's operation has been affected by the current conditions and without the necessary major repairs and capital improvement the School's operation and its academic services could be further affected.